Kegalu Vidyalaya: Houses

 The house names are derived from national heroes of Sri Lanka.
 The houses compete annually in games and sports to win an inter-house competition.

-Battle of the Gold
+Sports

+Cricket

 Kegalu Vidyalaya and St. Mary's College has been hosting an annual Big Match (Battle of the Gold) since 1960.
 It is said to be one of the oldest annual cricket match in Sri Lanka and is held annually in February or March as the official cricket team of both schools.